 The latest Veterinary Risk Assessment for Scotland is available to download.
 An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is also available.

-The current bird fairs, markets, shows and other gatherings general licence allows the collecting together of captive birds (not poultry, game birds or waterfowl) from more than one source at one location, while minimising the risk of disease spreading between flocks.
-The licence allows these bird gatherings to proceed subject to conditions and prior notification to the Inverness Animal and Plant Health Agency Office.
-Non-compliance with the general licence may constitute an offence and a person may be liable to a term not exceeding six months in prison, and/or a £5,000 fine on conviction.
+All bird gatherings are subject to the conditions of the general licence and prior notification to the Inverness Animal and Plant Health Agency Office.
+Non-compliance may constitute an offence and a person may be liable to a term not exceeding six months in prison, and/or a £5,000 fine on conviction.

 The general licence may be amended or revoked at any time.